-Distinguished Professor and Chair of Biology
+Distinguished Professor of Biological Sciences

 B.S.
 Eastern Connecticut State University

 Ph.D.
 University of Utah